-

 Connect to the Earth

-Nature is one of the greatest healers in the universe.
+Nature is one of the universe’s greatest healers.
 When you take the time to connect with the earth, you connect with your roots, your foundation, and the truest, most authentic you.

 Focus on Your Basic Needs